Facct22guide/Facct22guide.github.io/volunteers.md

 **Q. What does a doctoral colloquium volunteer do?**

 **A:** The Doctoral Colloquium (DC) volunteer will manage Host responsibilities for the Zoom Meeting, send the groups into breakout sessions at specific times, and call attendees back from breakouts.
 The Volunteer should have familiarity with Zoom host tools and support the DC chairs if technical issues arise.

 **Q. What does a Tutorial/CRAFT session volunteer do?**

 **A:** CRAFT sessions are interactive and may require facilitation support in small group breakouts.
 CRAFT volunteers will also review CRAFT Circle spaces and let the organisers know if there are open questions that they should address in the session.
 Most tutorial sessions have question and answer sections.
 Volunteers will help Tutorial presenters gather questions and pull other relevant conversations from Circle Spaces.

 **Q. What does a paper session volunteer do?**

 **A:** Paper session volunteers will work with Session Chairs to pull in questions from attendees via Sli.do, our Q&A and polling tool.
 Paper session chairs will also review specific Circle spaces to see if any conversations or topics should also be included in the question and answer session.
 Volunteers will not need to address any Zoom-related technical issues or requests.

 **Q. What does a keynote/thematic panel volunteer do?**

 **A:** Keynotes and Thematic Panels are moderated and require little support, but we figured it would make sense to have a volunteer available in case we needed their help with something on-the-fly.
-Q: How can I get trained to use the conference digital tools?**
-A: Please fill out this survey ASAP to find time for a tech rehearsal facilitated by our events team.

 ## Circle.so Basics